 You’ve likely driven past Fuji Sushi many times and never even noticed it, as it’s just small enough to be charming and easy to find when looking but at the same time completely unnoticeable if you’re not.
 Once inside, you’ll find two fairly tiny, separated dining areas along with a sushi bar accompanied by a charming atmosphere.
 It most definitely has a “neighborhood” personality to it, as opposed to some of the more upscale sushi places you might find around town.

 The table starts with complimentary sprouts flavored with some soy-ish sauce with traces of peanut flavoring.
 We enjoyed ours quite much, and it gave us something to do while reviewing the very, very extensive menu (above).
 Until our dinner companion and us landed on some final dishes we placed an order for edamame and steamed pork gyoza and drink to chase them down with.

 After enjoying these starters (which were fine but nothing outstanding by any means) we moved on to our main dishes, which were two of the more popular on the very, very, very extensive menu.
 They’re not terribly colorful or photogenic but were tasty nonetheless.

 The rolls we chose and featured directly above:

 - Mexican Roll: Tempura shrimp, jalapeno pepper, avocado, scallion, parsley and salsa.
-I really enjoyed this one the most of the two as the salsa added a surprising and interesting element to what could have been an average and mundane roll.
-I mean, like I mentioned early on I don’t really take part in sushi too often so is this one a common occurrence on sushi menus?
+We really enjoyed this one the most of the two as the salsa added a surprising and interesting element to what could have been an average and mundane roll.
+We mean, like we mentioned early on we don’t really take part in sushi too often so is this one a common occurrence on sushi menus?

-All-in-all the food was decent but I can say with fair certainty I probably won’t be coming back to Fuji Sushi if my “sushi hankerin'” hits again anytime soon.
-I’ve heard of a few excellent places in Central Florida I still need to give a try….
+All-in-all the food was decent but we can say with fair certainty we probably won’t be coming back to Fuji Sushi if our “sushi hankerin'” hits again anytime soon.
+We’ve heard of a few excellent places in Central Florida we still need to give a try….

 1449 Lee Road